-Wireless Access Point builds a wireless LAN and can let all PCs equipped with IEEE 802.11b or 801.11g wireless network adaptor connect to your Intranet.
-It supports WEP and WPA2 encryption to enhance the security of your wireless network.
+Wireless Access Point builds a wireless LAN and can let all PCs equipped with IEEE 802.11b wireless network adaptor connect to your Intranet.
+It supports WEP encryption and MAC address filter to enhance the security of your wireless network.

-Parameters Default Description

-Enable or disable Enable You can select to enable or disable the wireless access point module of this router.
+Parameters Default Description Enable or disable Enable You can select to enable or disable the wireless access point module of this router.
+Wireless module docess point module of this router.

-Wireless module function